Who is my primary care physician?

 Conclusion

 If you are looking for a medical officer in charge of your care who will offer you excellent primary health care, you should choose Macie Medical.
 Macie Medical is one of the foremost primary care clinics in Katy, TX that has a variety of primary care services and specialties such as chronic care management, weight-loss management, urgent care and telemedicine services.
 Macie Medical employs certified physicians dedicated to making the inhabitants of Katy and its surroundings a healthy nation by adopting healthcare you can rely on.
-Macie Medical also takes most of the insurance and has self-payment options which are quite affordable.
+We also take most of the insurance and have self-payment options which are quite affordable.

 If you are in need of a highly assured and competent practitioner in primary care, you have come to the right place.
 Macie Medical will turn out to be the best option for all your health and wellness needs.